 Collage art: Use construction paper with a large heart outline and the words "I love you to pieces!" written at the top.
 Then have students use colorful paper pieces to fill in the heart as they desire.
 You can also use puzzle pieces if you have a bunch of incomplete puzzles you want to repurpose.

-Handprint keepsake: The free handprint printable from Lifetouch Preschool Portraits features the below poem.
-It is a sweet way to show Dad some love and it's sure to be cherished for years to come:
+Handprint keepsake: Use the poem below and add the child's handprint for a sweet way to show Dad some love and it's sure to be cherished for years to come:

 This is my hand